 Responsible for auditing and supporting churches in their implementation of Breaking the Silence in their local ministry activities.

-Training and Communications Manager
+Training and Communications Manager, Akos Balogh

 Works to update, revise and deliver Breaking the Silence training and resources and improve communication between churches and the CPU.